 You'll want to investigate whether your recipients are seeing a visual warning in their email client about the content being blocked, or if permissions are needed.

 All images sent in emails designed in Staffbase Email will be hosted on our servers - this ensures your emails don't just work now but continue to work well into the future.
-It's important that your network has our servers whitelisted so that those images are allowed to load, every time.
+It's important that your network has our servers allowlisted so that those images are allowed to load, every time.
 You may only see this issue with some of your communications - in those cases, consider what is different about those sends, especially as it concerns the audience.

 Zero Unique Opens

-If the email you sent isn't generating any unique opens and this is not typically the case, there's a good chance the creator copied content into the email from a previously tracked send - they may have inadvertently pasted an old tacking pixel into the email.
+If the email you sent isn't generating any unique opens and this is not typically the case, there's a good chance the creator copied content into the email from a previously tracked send - they may have inadvertently pasted an old tracking pixel into the email.

 Higher Unique Opens than Recipients

-Very low Repeat Opens
+Very Low Repeat Opens

 If the tracking proxy isn't there, metrics will not be generated.
-Be sure to enable Link Tracking before sending.

 Also, try copying and pasting the link after url= into your browser.
 If there is an issue loading it, the link you used in your email was broken.
 It's good practice to test all your links before putting them in an email to ensure they will work after sending.